 When things get personal, you need to get personal with your Member of Parliament

-We take aim at just a few politicians - because the intent of this page is to open up the confrontation between statements that give evidence of these politicians' heart-felt conscience claims, regrettably contrasted against later rhetorical statements starkly contrasting with the level of honesty they had previously claimed for themselves.
+We take aim at just a few politicians.
+The intent of this page is to open up a confrontation between statements that give evidence of these politicians' heart-felt conscience claims, contrasted against other rhetorical statements that sharply contrast with the level of honesty they had previously claimed for themselves.

-It's back in my head again today - Scott Morrison's failed Tourism Australia "Where the Bloody Hell Are You" slogan.
+It's back in my head again today - Scott Morrison's failed Tourism Australia campaign slogan "Where the Bloody Hell Are You".
 Who wouldn't want to yell that at politicians, when you think of how we systematically destroy the lives and mental health of asylum seekers?

 According to Wikipedia, the Coalition's Shadow Treasurer Joe Hockey was born in North Sydney as the youngest of four children.
 His father, Richard Hockey was born in Bethlehem in Palestine in the West Bank region and migrated to Australia in 1948.
 Hockey is of Palestinian background and Armenian from his mothers side and the family name was originally Hokeidonian before his family migrated to Australia and changed the name to Hockey.

-David Marr, in his 2011 book Panic, opens the last chapter -- on Australia's treatment of asylum seekers -- with the story of Jesus:
+In his 2011 book about the Politics of Fear, Panic, David Marr opens the last chapter - on Australia's treatment of asylum seekers - with the story of Jesus:

 Joseph was urged [...] by an angel appearing in a dream: "Arise and take the young child and his mother, and flee into Egypt, and be thou there until I bring thee word: for Herod will seek the young child to destroy him."
 Only Matthew tells this story and the details are sketchy but Christians regard the flight into Egypt as much a part of Christ's life as his birth, his teachings and his death.
 It's a subject of the oldest Christian art.
 Giotto paints the mother and child on a donkey, the father on foot, an angel hovering overhead, as the family heads south through the desert to safety.